patrickfox/modern_a11y/src/articles/a11ywin-outlook-aria-labelledby.md

 ####Unnecessary Complexity?

 Each of the 14 ID's listed above corresponds to a unique DOM element, whose purpose is solely to hold content for use by `aria-labelledby`.
 None of these elements are used for the visually displayed content  - all referenced elements are `display:none;`.
-This specific implementation adds hundreds of elements to the page, bloating the DOM and causing potentially significant performance issues.
-Minimizing the number of DOM nodes is a fundamental web performance optimization best practice.
+This specific implementation adds hundreds of elements to the page and requires the creation of hundreds of unique ID's.
+Both of these add up to code bloat(and potential performance issues) and overly complex and inefficeint code.
+Minimizing the number of DOM nodes is a core web performance optimization best practice.

 From my personal accessibility rule book: